How to pronounce Parnell and say O'Shea

 Punch also assumed that its readers knew how to pronounce the gallant Captain's surname.
 As the intermediary in the deal that freed Parnell from prison, Willie O'Shea enjoyed a brief moment of glory.
 However, it was punctured by Henry Lucy, parliamentary sketch-writer for Punch, who whimsically raised "the grammar of the thing".
 It was – and is – colloquial practice in Ireland to omit the prefix in O'- and Mac- surnames.
 What pronoun, Lucy asked, applied to O'Shea's negotiation of the "Treaty of Kilmainham"?
 "Of course you would say 'he did it' not 'Shea did it'."
 Did this mean that the accusative form was "O'Shim" rather than "O'Shea" [O'Shee]?
 It is difficult to feel sympathy for the victim, but it is surely understandable that the Captain was "very sensitive as to foolish puns upon his name".[19]
 However, not even the serious-minded Gladstone could resist the temptation.
 As the 1885 general election approached, Katharine and Willie engaged in a rare joint endeavour, begging the Liberal leader to find him a seat for the next parliament.
 "I inclose two letters from O'Sheas, he and she", he remarked as he passed on the request to his party's election manager.[20]
 In August 1886, Punch made a half-hearted attempt to revive the jest, depicting Patrick O'Hea, Nationalist member for West Donegal, as "a sort of Parliamentary widower", after O'Shea had faced the inevitable and accepted that his political career was over.
 It was, at best, a strained witticism: O'Hea had been first elected barely a year earlier, and had overlapped with the member for Galway for only a few months.
 As even Punch acknowledged, "[t]he two were not on very good terms whilst they sat in Parliament."[21]
 The point here is not the failure of the joke, but the fact that it was only possible on the assumption that the correct pronunciation of O'Shea's surname was widely known.

 The eruption of the O'Shea divorce case in 1890 thrust Katharine into the spotlight and, for Tim Healy at least, the correct pronunciation of her surname formed a key part of his venomous invective.
 Parnell's enemies depicted him as a weak man ensnared by the "Saxon smile" of a designing and demanding woman.
 In this scenario, Katharine had insisted that he abandon his comrades to escape from internment in Kilmainham and she had forced him to impose her cuckolded husband upon the Galway constituency.
 Healy mocked the argument that negotiations with the Liberal party had broken down because Gladstone had no address for the notoriously secretive Irish leader, and accordingly could not write to him.
 Surely his whereabouts had been obvious?
 "They could make a rhyme out of it: C.S.
 Parnell MP / Care of Kitty O'Shea / Down at Brighton by the sea."[22]
-One of the most successful novels of the decade was Rider Haggard's She: a History of Adventure, about a mysterious African kingdom ruled by a mysterious queen known as "She-who-must-be-obeyed".
+One of the most successful novels of the decade was Rider Haggard's She: a History of Adventure, about a mysterious African kingdom ruled by an enigmatic queen known as "She-who-must-be-obeyed".
 Katharine quickly became "O'Shea who must be obeyed".[23]
 Some of Healy's vicious throw-away lines – "the she-wolf", "the Brighton banshee" – depended for their impact on the [O'Shee] pronunciation of her surname.

 Yet the Split may also have sown the seeds of the subsequent dominance of the [O'Shay] version of the name.
 In the hard-fought April 1891 North Sligo by-election, Parnell's candidate polled over forty percent of the vote.[24]
 Michael Davitt was imported to strengthen the anti-Parnellite campaign.
 Reared in the English working class and hardened by years of penal servitude for his Fenian activities, he was hardly likely to care about Willie O'Shea and his effete surname.
 Not only a radical land reformer but an activist in the labour movement, Davitt particularly resented Parnell's attempt to broaden his support base by claiming to be a friend of the working man.
 Davitt dismissed Parnell's pretence with a scurrilous parody of a familiar slogan for shorter working hours: